Best Miter Saw Reviews 2018 – Buying Guide and Comparison

 From what you have learned so far, a regular compound miter saw blade can be tilted to only one side.
 This makes easy work of bevel cuts without having to move the material around.
 Having said that, a double compound miter saw can tilt the blade both left and right.
 This means you won't have to flip the material over when making cuts.

-It is important to note a dual compound weighs a good deal more than a regular compound, so it isn’t quite as easy to move around.
-Personally I like the added weight, as it makes the saw more stable.
+It is important to note a dual compound weighs a good deal more than a regular compound, so it isn't quite as easy to move around.
+Personally I like the added weight, as it makes the saw more stable and it feels safer to me.
 Be sure to check the weight of each miter saw in our reviews, as this is an important factor.

 More Features That Can Come In Handy